Bake Play Smile

 How To Make Fritters

-My corn fritters recipe could not be easier to make (it's also a great recipe for getting the kids to help with!).
+My corn fritters recipe could not be easier to make (it's also a great recipe for kids to help with!).
 All it takes is:

 • 1 bowl